Top 50 Best Moon Movies Of All Time

 Average

-The moon's presence looms large over this psychological drama film which has been written, produced, and directed by William Peter Blatty.
+The moon exerts a haunting influence throughout this psychological drama, written, produced, and directed by William Peter Blatty.

-The plot follows a newly appointed commanding officer who attempts to rehabilitate the mentally unstable AWOL U.S. Army soldiers.
+At the heart of the narrative is a newly appointed commanding officer assigned to rehabilitate mentally unstable, AWOL U.S. Army soldiers.

 21